-NAMES, (AGES) POSITIONS, AND BACKGROUNDS OF DIRECTORS AND NOMINEES SERVICE AS A DIRECTOR - --------- ---- NOMINEES FOR TERMS EXPIRING IN 2006 DAN M. DUTTON (55) is Chairman and Chief Executive Officer of Director since 2003.
-Stimson Lumber Company of Portland, Oregon with whom he has been Chairman of Audit affiliated since 1988.
-Mr. Dutton also serves on the board of the Committee.
-American Forest and Paper Association.
-JOHN W. GARSIDE (63) is the President and Treasurer of Woodruff Director since 1993.
+NAMES, (AGES), POSITIONS, AND BACKGROUNDS OF DIRECTORS AND NOMINEES SERVICE AS A DIRECTOR - ----. ----------. - - - - - - - - -INCUMBENT DIRECTORS -TERMS EXPIRING IN 2006 DAN M. DUTTON (56) is Chairman of the Board of Stimson Lumber Director since 2003.
+Company of Portland, Oregon with whom he has been affiliated since 1988.
+Mr. Dutton also serves on the board of the American Forest and Paper Association.
+JOHN W. GARSIDE (64) is the President and Treasurer of Woodruff Director since 1993.
 Coal Company of Kalamazoo, Michigan.
-Mr. Garside serves as a Chairman of Personnel and commissioner for the Michigan Department of Transportation, and is Compensation Committee. also a director and member of the compensation committee of PRAB, Member of Nominating and Inc. Corporate Governance Committee.
-AMBASSADOR PETER F. SECCHIA (65) retired from the Company on Director since 1967.
-December 31, 2002.
-He had been with the Company since 1962, and had been president, chief executive officer, and chairman of the board from March 1971 until 1989.
+Mr. Garside serves as a Chairman of Personnel and commissioner for the Michigan Department of Transportation, and is Compensation .
+Committee.
+Member also a director and member of the compensation committee of PRAB, of Nominating and Inc. Corporate Governance Committee.
+AMBASSADOR PETER F. SECCHIA (66) is Managing Partner of SIBSCO, Director since 1967.
+LLC, a private investment company.
+On December 31, 2002, he retired from the Company with whom he has been affiliated since 1962.
+He had been president, chief executive officer, and chairman of the board from March 1971 until 1989.
 From 1989 until 1993, he served as U.S. Ambassador to Italy.
 From January 1993 to the present time, he has served as Chairman of the Board of the Company.
-INCUMBENT DIRECTORS --TERMS EXPIRING IN 2004 WILLIAM G. CURRIE (55) is the Vice Chairman of the Board and Chief Director since 1978.
-Executive Officer of the Company.
-He joined the Company in 1971, serving as a salesman, general manager, vice president, and executive vice president.
-Since 1989, he has been the Chief Executive Officer of the Company, and on January 1, 2000, also became Vice Chairman of the Board.
-PHILIP M. NOVELL (65) is a consultant with the Compass Group of Director since 1993.
-Birmingham, Michigan.
-Mr. Novell retired as General Sales Manager Chairman of Nominating and for the Ford Division of Ford Motor Company on December 31, 1998, Corporate Governance with whom he had been affiliated since 1961.
-Committee.
-Member of Audit Committee.
-INCUMBENT DIRECTOR --TERM EXPIRING IN 2005 LOUIS A. SMITH (63) is President of the law firm of Smith and Director since 1993.
-Johnson, Attorneys, P.C., of Traverse City, Michigan, Mr. Smith Member of Audit Committee. also serves on the Advisory Board of the Huntington National Bank ${\it Member of}$ Personnel and of Traverse City, and serves as a member of the Advisory Council to Compensation Committee. the University of

-Notre Dame Law School.
+INCUMBENT DIRECTORS --TERMS EXPIRING IN 2005 GARY F. GOODE (59) retired from Arthur Andersen LLP in March 2001.
+Director since 2003.
+He joined Arthur Andersen in 1972, and was a partner for 19 years.
+Chairman of Audit Committee.
+Mr. Goode currently works as an independent consultant, and serves as a director of Gentex Corporation.
+LOUIS A. SMITH (64) is President of the law firm of Smith and Director since 1993.
+Johnson, Attorneys, P.C., of Traverse City, Michigan.
+Mr. Smith Member of Audit Committee. also serves on the Advisory Board of the Huntington National Bank Member of Personnel and of Traverse City, and serves as a member of the Advisory Council to Compensation Committee. the University of Notre Dame Law School.